diegobonato/LaboratoryOfComputationalPhysicsModA/README.md

-# Exercises to pass the Laboratory of Computational Physics mod.
-A class
+# Exercises for Laboratory of Computational Physics mod.
+A
 ## Physics of Data @ University of Padova - October 2022 ~ January 2023

 Exercises that are intended to show that I know Python and standard data analysis techniques.